ibm-cloud-docs/vpc/block_storage_vpc_capacity_performance.md

 The allocation of the instance's total bandwidth can be adjusted, balancing between network bandwidth and volume bandwidth.
 If you do not specify the initial volume and network bandwidth allocation, then 25% of total instance bandwidth is allocated to volume bandwidth and 75% is allocated to network bandwidth.

 The maximum volume bandwidth is the highest potential bandwidth that can be allocated to the volume when it is attached to an instance.
-In cases where the total maximum bandwidth of attached volumes exceeds the amount that is available on the instance, the bandwidth for each volume attachment is set proportionally, based on the corresponding volume's maximum bandwidth.
+In cases where the total maximum bandwidth of attached volumes exceeds the amount that is available on the instance, the bandwidth for each volume attachment is set proportionally.
+The bandwidth is allocated based on the corresponding volume's maximum bandwidth.

 The volume bandwidth available to the instance is apportioned on a per-volume basis.
 The bandwidth is assigned per volume, not shared between volumes.
 {: note}